- Declassified obtains Foreign Office briefing notes for Tony Blair’s March 2000 visit to St Petersburg to meet Vladimir Putin

 Sir Richard Dearlove, who at the time headed MI6, Britain’s external intelligence agency, later admitted his Secret Intelligence Service had been behind Blair’s trip to the opera with Putin.

-Dearlove said that in the run-up to the 2000 Russian election, he had been approached by a senior KGB officer in London asking for MI6’s help in getting Putin elected.
+Dearlove said that in the run-up to the 2000 Russian election, he had been approached by a senior Russian intelligence officer in London asking for MI6’s help in getting Putin elected.
 The officer asked if Blair would be willing to attend the opera alongside Putin.

 “We had a long discussion in London whether Tony Blair should accept the invitation or not, and we decided on balance that this was an unusual and unique opening and we accepted the invitation,” Dearlove said.